 Throughout our history, Native communities have provided some of the best examples of healthy food and sustainable community-based practices.
 To highlight some of these examples, LMIC webinars will be held monthly to feature SDPI grantees and their best practices in addressing youth and family health.

-This web-based live session is scheduled for 1 ½ hours.
+No registration required.
+This web-based session is scheduled for one hour.

 IHS Tele-Behavioral Health Center of Excellence